calwayne/Assessment/README.md

   },

-You may run the test locally according to test scenario upon installed dependecies mentioned earlier.
+*Notes: You may run the test locally according to test scenario upon installed dependecies mentioned earlier.

-__To verify my codings:
+__To verify my codings:__

-Type following commands in your terminal based on the questionsheet in PDF file:__
+Type following commands in your terminal based on the questionsheet in PDF file:

 __2.1 Browser Driven Functional Testing